Montyscripts/SpeakSee-v1.5/README.md

 Run main.py

 🎮 Usage
-Click the main button or press the mic key to start voice search
+Click the main button to start voice search

-Say "YouTube" followed by your query to search YouTube
+Say "YouTube" followed by your query to search things on YouTube

-Say anything else to perform a Bing search
+Say whatever comes to mind, to perform a Bing search

 Use the ☰ menu to access settings and customization options